mvelikikh/Keypirinha-Plugin-SQLPlus/README.md

 This is sqlplus, a plugin for the [Keypirinha](http://keypirinha.com) launcher.

-This plugin allows to launch SQL*Plus and filter through TNS aliases from tnsnames.ora.
+This plugin allows to launch SQL\*Plus and filter through TNS aliases from tnsnames.ora.
-1. You can start SQL*Plus by entering `sqlplus`, which is the default label that can be specified in the [sqlplus.ini](src/sqlplus.ini) file, and selecting any of the available TNS aliases.
+1. You can start SQL\*Plus by entering `sqlplus`, which is the default label that can be specified in the [sqlplus.ini](src/sqlplus.ini) file, and selecting any of the available TNS aliases.
 When the first `@` sign is entered, the plugin tries to filter TNS aliases using the string provided after the sign.
 2. Alternatively, the SQL\*Plus catalog item can be selected by pressing `<TAB>` on its item.
 Afterwards you can filter the existing TNS aliases by typing parts of the TNS alias names.
+3. All previously executed items are available through the history.

 ## Prerequisites